riderx/angular-modal-confirm/README.md

 # angular-modal-confirm

+Need help for add testing, travis and other

 =====================

 Modal confirme service for AngularJS - supports creating confirm modals via a service.
 See [a quick fiddle](https://jsfiddle.net/riderx/aa0L1xb7/) .